SAFETY and RULES

 2.5 BUOYANCY COMPARTMENTS.
 Buoyancy compartments, bow and stern canvasses, etc., must be checked to ensure that they will function as intended.

 2.6 BOAT LOG.
-Every boat taken on the water must be signed out in the boat log located in the rowing shed under the Club Safety Noticeboard.
+Every boat taken on the water must be signed out in the boat log located in the river boat shed under the Club Safety Noticeboard.
 The boat is required to be signed back in at the completion of the rowing session.
-Any issues with the boat or water-way should be noted in the log and the Safety Officer and Club Manager informed.
+Any issues with the boat or water-way should be noted in the log and the Head Coach, Safety Officer and Club Manager informed.

-Either repair the issue before going on to the water (in the case of minor repairs) or if it requires substantial repairs note the problem in the boat log, inform the Safety Officer and Club Manager and use another boat.
+Either repair the issue before going on to the water (in the case of minor repairs) or if it requires substantial repairs note the problem in the boat log, inform the Safety Officer, Head Coach and Club Manager and use another boat.

 3.0 ROWERS, SCULLER AND COXSWAINS